Bratteli--Vershik models and graph covering models: Preliminaries

 The following holds: \begin{thm}[Theorem 3.9 and Lemma 3.5 of \cite{Shimomura_2014SpecialHomeoApproxCantorSys}] Every zero-dimensional system $(X,f)$ admits a basic covering model.
-Every zero-dimensional system $(X,f)$ is homeomorphic if and only if it admits a \bidirectionals basic covering model. \end{thm}
+Every zero-dimensional system $(X,f)$ is invertible if and only if it admits a \bidirectionals basic covering model. \end{thm}